Zimbra/elastic-stack/README.md

       Apr 12 11:23:32 zm-zimbra8 barrytest: Hello World

 Some logs of Zimbra should already show up.
-Configure Zimbra to send *all* logs to RSyslog by issuing:
+Configure Zimbra Mailbox to send *all* logs to RSyslog by issuing:

       su zimbra
       zmprov mcf zimbraLogToSysLog TRUE
       zmcontrol restart

+### Debugging RSyslog

+If you have trouble getting logs into RSyslog you can enable debugging by adding below configuration to `/etc/rsyslog.conf`.
+For example if RSyslog does not have read permission to a specific log file you can find it this way.
+Don't forget `systemctl restart rsyslog`:

+      $DebugLevel 2
+      $DebugFile /root/RSYSLOG.txt

 ### References